adelval1/pyCabaret/README.md

 ## Installation and requirements ##

 CABARET works hand in hand with the Mutation++ library https://github.com/mutationpp/Mutationpp.
-For CABARET to work you need to make sure several things work with Mutation++.
+For CABARET to work, you need to make sure several things work with Mutation++.

-* First, download Mutation++ from the link above.
+* First, download and install Mutation++ from the link above.
 * Subsequently, add this snippet of code to the file "Mutationpp/interface/python/src/pyMixture.cpp"
 ```
 .def("mixtureSMass",